TYRE MAINTENANCE & OTHER TYRE CARE TIPS

 How to regularly check on tyre wear.

 Check the wear indicators in the middle of the tread (the part of the tyre in contact with the ground).
 When the height of the wear indicator rubber reaches this mark, the tyre has reached the legal wear limit of 1.6 mm.
+When reaching this limit and replacing your tyre, don’t forget to recycle the old tyres via sending them back to your dealer.

 In some countries with specific winter legislation, the minimum tread required on winter tyres may be different.
 Check that you are in line with the legislation in force in the country you are visiting.